cadeinc/cadeinc.github.io/bylaws.md

 ##### Subsection 2.0 Membership of Board of Trustees

-There will be six elected Trustees and the following ex-officio Trustees: the Program Chairs of the current and forthcoming CADEs; the Secretary; and the Treasurer.
+There will be nine elected Trustees and the following ex-officio Trustees: the Program Chairs of the current and forthcoming CADEs; the Secretary; and the Treasurer.

-AMENDMENT APPROVED AT THE BUSINESS MEETING IN JUNE 2000 AND PASSED BY THE MEMBERSHIP IN A VOTE HELD IN JULY/AUGUST 2000:
-The number of trustees elected following each CADE conference will be increased from two to three, while maintaining their term at three CADE conferences, normally three years.
-This means that there will be a total of nine elected trustees instead of six.
-The number of elected trustees is currently six, and will increase by one at each trustee election following CADE 2000 until the total reaches nine.

 ##### Subsection 2.1 Nominations of Trustees